alain-andre/ar-template/readme.md

 ```

 # Example
-Use the rakefile to generate a new project; if no project name is given, the rakefile will create a project called `new_app`.
+Use the rakefile to generate a new project; if no project name is given, the rakefile will create a project called `test_app`.

 **Use:**